smart-grid-use-cases/smart-grid-use-cases.github.io/content/en/docs/Platone/uc-IT-2- Congestion Management/UC-IT-2.md

 **Complete description**

-The decentralization of the electricity system brings an increase of the generation power plants connected in Medium and in Low Voltage, on the other hand the mobility electrification, especially in the urban areas, requires a broad widespread of fast and slow charging points, so the management of the distribution system have to change to face this new challenges.
-This new scenario also involves the transmission level, because a lot of high voltage power plant are no longer convenient, so they will close.
-Therefore the services for the network stabilization provided today by the HV plants, in the future will be required to the DER connected in medium and in low voltage.
-So, in the next years the active role of DSO in the flexibility services it’s crucial for the of the electricity system.
-In Italy, since July 2017, ARERA – the Italian Authority for the Electricity market regulation – has launched pilot projects to involve the resources connected in medium and low voltage in the flexibility market.
-In these projects the TSO can use the resources connected to the distribution grid to solve some HV issues.
-However, a complete framework about the local flexibility market have to define and in this demo we describe a contribute.
-The main points of the Italian demo are:
--	Inclusivity: every customer connected to distribution grid must be able to participate;
--	Interoperability: the device used to enable the users have to be interoperable, for avoid the lock-in phenomenon;
--	Transparent: the energy provided in the flexibility market is certificated and communicated to the customer.
-The UC deals the congestion on transmission and distribution grid, describing all the main phases: procurement, activation and settlement, in the day ahead and real time flexibility market.
+The UC deals the Congestion on transmission and distribution grid, describing all the main phases: procurement, activation and settlement, in the day ahead and real time flexibility market.
+In the day ahead market, the FR Owner sends to Aggregator Platform the list of the resources available for the day after.
+Subsequently the Aggregator Platform transmits the list to the SCD.
+For every POD, the SCD joins the quarterly measures and all the main data useful for the flexibility and sends them to DSO TP, TSO simulator and Aggregator Platform.
+In parallel take place three processes :
-In the day ahead the DSO Technical Platform detects the congestion on the distribution grid and the TSO simulator defines the congestions on the transmission network.
-The DSO try first to solve the issues using the own technologies, after it uses the local flexibility market, defining the local flexibility requests and communicating to TSO the new load and voltage profile in Primary Substation.
+-	The DSO Technical Platform detects the congestion on the distribution grid.
+The DSO try first to solve the issues using the own solutions, after it uses the local flexibility market, defining the local flexibility requests;
-In parallel the TSO requires the flexibility to solve the congestion in HV grid to the local market.
+-	The TSO simulator defines the congestions on the transmission network and requires the flexibility to solve the congestion in HV grid to the local market;
-Finally, the aggregator gathers the flexibility from the customers in low and in medium voltage and offer it to the market At gate closure, all the day ahead requests and offers are stored on the market platform.
-The market operator matches first the offers with the DSO’s requests, and arranges them in economic order, after repeats the procedure with the TSO requests.
-Hence the list of auctioned offer is sent to DSO Technical Platform for evaluate the grid constraints violations.
-In the end the market operator receives the list of offers comply with local grid constraints and sends them to all the stakeholders.
+-	The Aggregator Platform gathers the flexibility from the customers in low and in medium voltage and offer it to the market platform.
+At gate closure all the day ahead requests and offers are stored on the Market Platform.
+The Market Platform matches first the offers with the DSO’s requests, and orders them in economic manner, after repeats the procedure with the TSO requests.
+Hence the list of auctioned offers is sent to DSO TP for evaluate the grid constraints violations.
+Finally the market platform receives the list of offers comply with local grid constraints and sends them to all the stakeholders.
+Moreover the Aggregator Platform sends a reservation to FR Owner for the resources that will be select for the market day ahead.
-The same steps are used for the Real Time session, where the DSO and TSO can add or change the flexibility requests using the day ahead offers.
+The same steps are followed in the Real Time session.
+The only variation is in the Aggregator domain.
+Indeed the aggregator uses in Real Time session the same offers proposed in the Day ahead market, hence all the requests that DSO and TSO makes in Real Time are matched with the offers presented in the previous session.
-When the DSO or the TSO need of flexibility, begin the Activation phase, where the DSO or TSO communicate the order to market for move a specific offer, the market operator sends the set-point for every PODs to the DSO Technical Platform, which sends it to every light nodes.
-The light node makes available the set points to the EMS.
-Finally, the Light Node measures the electrical quantities for evaluate the energy flexibility and sends them to the Shared Customer Database (SCD).
+When the DSO or the TSO need of flexibility, begin the Activation phase, where the DSO TP or TSO Simulator communicate to market the order to move tied to a specific offer.
+The Market Platform sends the order to DSO TP, that divides it for every POD and dispatches the set point to light nodes.
+The light nodes make available the set points to the BMS/FR.
+Also, the Light Node measures the electrical quantities for evaluate the energy flexibility and sends them to the SCD.
-For the settlement the market operator acquires the data from the SCD and calculates the difference between market baseline and electrical quantities measured in the same time frame.
-The outcomes are shared with Aggregator, DSO and TSO, who can recognize the respective economic items.
+For the settlement phase the Market Platform acquires the data from the SCD and calculates the difference between market baseline, uploaded in the SCD by BRP, and electrical quantities measured in the same time frame, uploaded in the SCD by Light Node.
+The Market Platform runs the settlement algorithm and finds the outcomes.
+The settlement outcomes are transmitted to Aggregator Platform, DSO and TSO Simulator.
-The enabling technologies used in the use case are:
--	the SCD: this database shares the data with the stakeholders ensuring the transparency;
--	the Light Node: this device break down the barriers to entry market and ensuring the interoperability and inclusivity;
--	the blockchain Access layer: this technology ensures the reliability and safety of the transactions.
+Finally, the DSO pays the flexibility to the aggregator, that can recognizes the fee to the FR Owner.

 ## 1.5.
 Key Performance Indicatiors (KPI)